 Tooth-Saving, Pain-Free Root Canals

 Here’s a sure bet: anything a friend or colleague tells you about a root canal is false or at least exaggerated.
 The phrase, “Don’t believe everything you hear” should immediately come to mind.
 Instead, trust Waverly dentist, Dr. Jonathan Smiley.
-He’ll tell you the truth about a root canal: they are not painful, and they are not time consuming.
-Root canal therapy in Waverly, IA is intended to preserve a tooth that has been damaged internally due to severe tooth decay or traumatic injury.
+He’ll tell you the truth about root canals: they are not painful, and they are not time-consuming.
+In fact, it is intended to preserve a tooth that has been damaged internally due to severe tooth decay or traumatic injury.
 If you want to learn more about this tooth-saving treatment, read on or get in touch with our team.

-Why Choose Smiley Family Dentistry for Root Canal Therapy?
+Why Choose Smiley Family Dentistry for Root Canal Treatment?

 - Experienced, Gentle Dentist

 When a tooth is healthy and structurally sound, the bacteria in your mouth are kept out.
 However, if there is a large untreated cavity, a deeply penetrating crack, or another type of traumatic injury, then bacteria can access the internal portion of a tooth, which is called the pulp chamber.
 This is the nerve center of a tooth.
 There is also some blood and lymph tissue in the chamber that transport nutrients to the tooth and carry away toxins.